-Angela Carter, "The Infernal Desire Machines of Doctor Hoffman."

 “You know you’re not a real man, don’t you?” she said, still holding the fire poker.

 "What am I then?
 A beast?"

 "Not even that!
-A beast has mettle, at least.
+A beast has mettle.
 A beast feels.
 You're more like a painting.
 A figure without substance.
 Have you ever fucked a woman?
-You don't look as if you have.
+I bet not.
 I think you'd break.
 Like a doll."

-Still he did not react.
+Still he didn’t react.
 She sneered and pulled up the hem of her dress, revealing the long, sensuous curves of her well-turned legs.
 She pulled them up a long way.

 "I’ve slept with men before.
-If you’re going to propose you should know these things.
+If you’re going to propose you should know that.
 Let me tell you about the last one: He was a young trapper.
 He came to sell pelts to my father.
 I snuck out to the stables with him after midnight.
 It was dirty in there.
-Do you want to hear how he did it to me?
-It's as close as you'll ever get to putting your hands on me, I can promise you that.
-Are you thinking about it right now?
-Maybe I'll check for myself."
+Do you want to hear how he did it to me?"

 She thrust her hand into his lap, and now finally he moved.
 He bolted to his feet, in fact, and the look on his face stopped her dead in her tracks, but only for a moment.